Help Us Save Them

 If you love pets and have room for 4 more paws in your home, then consider being a foster.
 The need is great, and the rewards are huge.

-Foster families provide love and care until they are ready to be adopted at one of our PetSmart locations.
+FRAs operates a cat rescue for cats/kittens from the shelter or local community.
+Foster homes are needed until they are ready to be adopted at one of our PetSmart locations.
 FRAs covers the cost of authorized medical care for your foster animals.

 When the Richardson Animal Shelter receives animals who are not quite ready for adoption, they look to foster parents to provide temporary care for shelter animals in their own homes.
 The Richardson Animal Shelter is most frequently in need of foster homes for underage puppies and kittens.
 Occasionally, there may be sick, injured or behaviorally challenged animals needing special care.
 Some animals need as little as two weeks of care, while others may need several months.
 Once the animal is ready for adoption, the foster family returns the animal to the Richardson Animal Shelter.